ioBroker/ioBroker.docs/docs/en/tutorial/restore.md

 If states and objects were saved in the Redis DB, the saved Redis database should be restored here first.
 If only the states were running under Redis, this does not necessarily have to be in advance.

-If this is done, you stop your ioBroker as follows:
+Once this is done, you stop your ioBroker as follows:

 ```
 iobroker stop